 TGax Editor: Modify the first paragraph of the subclause 10.4 as follows:

 The MAC may fragment and reassemble MSDUs or MMPDUs that are carried in individually addressed MPDUs.
 The fragmentation and defragmentation mechanisms allow for fragment retransmission.
+An HE MAC may fragment and reassemble A-MSDUs if supported by the receipient (see 27.3) (#15929).